bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 This post covers the technical details of packet routing in Linux.
 Linux has mechanisms in place to route packets using basic, "destination" based routing, and advanced or policy-based routing.
+Part of the motivation for this deepdive was the observation and subsequently exploited vulnerability by one of my buddies, William Tolley.
+He found that when a VPN is running on Android, an attacker can spoof packets to the tun interface that match an existing connection and that the Android device, more specifically, the process with the connection, will respond.
+This went on to become known as the blind in/on-path attack, this one being the socalled client-side attack.

+Part of the reason this is concerning is because in theory, the Android device should not respond to such packets.
+Why is that?
+Because the tun interface is isolated from the outside world in theory.
+The fact that it responds is a clear violation of non-interference and demonstrates that something is going on that prevents the network stack from properly enforcing process isolation.
+Process isolation is a fundamental OS security concept and when it is violated, bad things tend to happen.
+Their assessment of the issue was that because mobile devices have multiple interfaces, are constantly moving around, pinging various cell towers, and receiving new IP addresses, it is not possible to truly enforce the "strong-host" model, though the Android networking team has made attempts to use various Linux constructs, such as multiple routing tables, network name spaces, Netfilter rules, and firewall marks (`fwmark`), to simulate the strong-host model.
+What this means at the end of the day is that Android uses policy based routing to make the VPN service work without completely ruining the user experience.

 For details about how the socket is initially created, read my post, [Sockets in the Linux Kernel](https://bmixonba.github.io/2025-05-22-Sockets-in-the-Linux-Kernel/)

 # Initialization

-When Linux first boots, it initializes a number of critical systems.
-For networking, this includes the interfaces (e.g., network cards and mobile data modems), the network stack (TCP/IP), the the Netfilter framework.
+When Linux, and more specifically Android, first boots, it initializes a number of critical systems.
+For networking, this includes the interfaces (e.g., network cards and mobile data modems), the network stack (TCP/IP), the Netfilter framework, SELinux, and adding policy-routing rules.

 ## Interfaces